 As with all fun tools, you can also take a look at some of the options offered with custom knives.
 Many of these custom folding knives offer different features, such as Tanto-style and Borka blades, stylized handles and special finishes, which may meet your daily needs just as well as traditional and modern folding knives.

 How to Properly Carry Your Folding Knife

-There are also carry holsters, which can secure and protect your knife, especially if you are in an environment with a lot of dirt or moisture.
-Holsters protect your blade from the elements, which lessens the need for frequent cleanings.
-These holsters typically come with a pocket clip of some kind so that they can also be worn outside or inside a pocket or belt.
-The downside is that releasing them from their holster might take a few extra seconds, which will slow you down a bit.
+There are also carry holsters which can secure and protect your knife, especially if you are in an environment with a lot of dirt or moisture.
+Holsters protect your blade from the elements which lessens the need for frequent cleanings.
+These holsters typically come with a pocket clip of some kind so they can also be worn outside or inside a pocket or belt.
+The downside is that releasing them from their holster might take a few extra seconds which will slow you down a bit.